Negotiating a House Price - 3 Techniques for Bringing the Price Down

 Ok so this is actually two tips in one but both are just as important when it comes to building a property portfolio.
 When negotiating house price appearance is everything.
 You need to come across as serious and professional and how you put your offers in, is very much a part of that.

 The First Offer

-People will normally expect the the initial offer to be a little low and will expect to be negotiating house price a little.
+People will normally expect the initial offer to be a little low and will expect to be negotiating the house price a little.
 The initial offer is usually seen as testing the water.

-Giving a best and final offer as the first offer can be seen as aggressive and not being willing to move on an offer can build barriers between you and the seller that’ll make it very hard to get a win-win deal.
+Giving the best and final offer as the first offer can be seen as aggressive and not being willing to move on an offer can build barriers between you and the seller that’ll make it very hard to get a win-win deal.